verrazzano/docs/content/en/docs/uninstall/backup/rancher.md

     The `*.tar.gz` file is stored in location configured in the `storageLocation` field.
     When the backup is complete, then the rancher-backup operator creates a file on the S3 Compatible Object store.

-2. You can retrieve the file name as shown:
+2. You can retrieve the backed up file name as shown:

     ```shell
     $ kubectl get backups.resources.cattle.io rancher-backup-test